llm-bible/llm-bible.github.io/_publications/shen2024llm.markdown

 bibkey: shen2024llm
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.18807"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Survey Paper', 'Tools', 'Pretraining Methods', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Tools', 'Efficiency and Optimization', 'Survey Paper', 'Training Techniques', 'Pretraining Methods']
 ---
 The integration of tools in augmenting large language models presents a novel approach toward enhancing the efficiency and accuracy of these models in